boeckmann/dcc-gen/README.md

 ```
 !I     Retrieve version information

-!R     Reset: Send DCC reset packets,
-              disable all trains and reset speed and functions
+!R     disable all trains and reset speed and functions,
+       send DCC reset packets
-!S     Reset speed and functions of all trains
+!S     reset speed and functions of all trains,
+       NO DCC reset packets are sent

 !P+    Enable track power
 !P-    Disable track power